-A myriad of credit cards are available in India these days and customers are spoilt for choice.
-Most of the banks offer similar perks and privileges; thus the customers rely upon the quality of customer care support offered by these banks to compare and choose which credit card they would avail.
-Therefore, competing banks mostly rely upon the popularity of their Customer support team to attract customers, gain their trust and retain them.
+A myriad credit cards are available in India these days and customers are spoilt for choice.
+Most of the banks offer similar perks and privileges; thus, the customers rely upon the quality of customer care support offered by these banks to compare and choose which credit card they would like to avail.
+Therefore, competing banks mostly rely upon the popularity of their customer support team to attract customers, gain their trust and retain them.

 When customers come across a difficulty or a query, they can reach out to the toll-free Customer Care number that is available nationwide.
 While some banks have a common toll-free number for all your banking needs, larger banks have dedicated helplines exclusively for credit card inquiries.
 You can call the helpline to ask about the outstanding on your card, to report the loss or theft of your card as well as to notify the bank about a suspected fraud, or for changing your credit card PIN.
 Most of these procedures can be completed through the toll-free customer care support and you need not visit the bank in person for such minor issues.
 These courteous, quick and efficiently offered resolutions to your problems will not only make you a happy customer but also ensure that you are loyal to the bank.

-Most of these numbers are toll-free and you can avail the assistance of a customer care executive without having to pay for the call.
-However, some might be chargeable and you must be aware of this and the call rates before making the call.
+Most of these numbers are toll-free, and you can get the assistance of a customer care executive without having to pay for the call.
+However, some might be chargeable; you must be aware of this and know the call rates before making the call.

 While some of these customer care numbers are specific to credit cards, most banks generally have a common toll-free number related to all your basic banking queries pertaining to your bank account, or any service or product offered by them.

 Besides the general helplines and credit card specific helplines, quite a few banks offer helplines for particular departments.
 For example, the banks that have a large number of NRI customers might have a helpline number dedicated to handle the queries or requests of their NRI customers.
 Such a helpline specializes in matters like forex, NRE/NRO account opening, money transfers, NRI interest rates, etc. Such helpline executives are specifically trained to sort out the issues that their overseas clients generally face.
-The Customer Care departments of the banks act as trusted channels for their overseas clients to make investments or buy insurance.
-The better their reputation, the more customers will get attracted to their products and services.
-The Customer Care Department is an important medium of creating and expanding business relationships.
+The customer care departments of the banks act as trusted channels for their overseas clients to make investments or buy insurance.
+The better their reputation, the more customers will be attracted to their products and services.
+The customer care department is an important medium of creating and expanding business relationships.

 Internet banking has gained massive popularity and most banks are insisting that their customers use this facility.
-Banks are setting up separate helplines to devote on queries pertaining to Net Banking.
+Banks are setting up separate helplines to focus on queries pertaining to net banking.
 If you are a novice to eBanking, you might not know how to get your username and password for registering yourself for the services, you might wonder how the eBanking system works and ask for information, or you might doubt the reliability of online transactions and seek guidance.
 Such queries can be resolved over phone.